-Affected Environmental Feature(s) Project Phase Potential Effects Performance Objective Mitigation Strategy Monitor Provincial and Local Infrastructure and Local Traffic Construction, Operation, and Decommissioning Negligible increase in traffic during operational phases.
+Affected Environmental Project Phase Potential Effects Performance Objective Mitigation Strategy Monitor Feature(s) Provincial and Local Infrastructure and Local Traffic Construction, Operation, and Decommissioning Negligible increase in traffic during operational phases.
 Traffic impacts during construction phases.
-Impacts to structures (i.e. culverts, bridges, watermain, gas, sewers) due to construction traffic loading.
+Impacts to structures (i.e., culverts, bridges, watermain, gas, sewers) due to construction traffic loading.
 Minimize traffic disturbance.
 Prevent damage to structures.
-The Contractor will implement a traffic management plan Road user agreement anticipated with local municipalities Permits will be obtained for applicable oversize / overweight loads Public notification of non-conventional load movements (if required).
-Escort vehicles will be used as appropriate Roads will be maintained and any additional repairs necessary will be completed immediately following construction to pre-development conditions or better.
-Cor Mor dec Cor Roa star Telecommunication Networks Construction and Operation Potential interference to communication systems, including radar, cellular and broadcasting systems.
+The Contractor will implement a traffic management plan.
+Road user agreement anticipated with local municipalities.
+Permits will be obtained for applicable oversize / overweight loads.
+Public notification of non-conventional load movements (if required).
+Escort vehicles will be used as appropriate.
+Roads will be maintained and any additional repairs necessary will be completed immediately following construction to pre-development conditions or better.
+Cor Moi dec Conting Roa star Telecommunication Networks Construction and Operation Potential interference to communication systems, including radar, cellular and broadcasting systems.
 Minimize disturbance.
 Possible adjustment of turbine locations Curtailment of operations during selected periods Possible location adjustment of turbines, transmission or telecommunication systems or radar installation.
-Adc Ong outs Aeronautical Systems Construction and Operation Aeronautical obstruction.
+During construction, position crane on north side of T-21 to avoid interference with nearby microwave tower.
+During construction, position crane on east or south side of T-04 to avoid interference with microwave tower.
+Add On out Aeronautical Systems Construction and Operation Aeronautical obstruction.
 Minimize hazards.
 Turbine lighting must conform to Transport Canada standards.
-Lights would be selected with the minimal allowable flash duration, narrow bean and would be synchronized Nav Canada would be responsible for updating all aeronautical charts with the turbine locations Consideration of radar detection system to eliminate night lights except when aircraft are in the vicinity of the wind farm. • Rou Viewscape / Aesthetics Construction and Operation Change in viewscape as a result of Project infrastructure.
+Lights would be selected with the minimal allowable flash duration, narrow bean and would be synchronized Nav Canada would be responsible for updating all aeronautical charts with the turbine locations.
+Consideration of radar detection system to eliminate night lights except when aircraft are in the vicinity of the wind farm.
+Radar detection system would likely require 2 radar stations in the vicinity of the Project location. • Roi Viewscape / Aesthetics Construction and Operation Change in viewscape as a result of Project infrastructure.
 Minimize disturbance to viewscape.
 Northland will consider a tree planting program in selected locations to assist local residents who wish to block views and shadow flicker effects of the wind farm from their properties.
 Many views of the wind farm cannot be mitigated and changes to the local viewscape cannot be avoided.
-A fc Cor acti Air, Odour, Dust Construction, Operation, and Decommissioning Air and dust emissions from operation and maintenance vehicles.
+A fo Cor acti Air, Odour, Dust Construction, Operation, and Decommissioning Air and dust emissions from operation and maintenance vehicles.
 No odour effects anticipated.
 Minimize emissions.
-The Contractor would implement good site practices with regard to air which may include: Multi-passenger vehicles would be utilized to the extent practical; Company and contractor personnel would avoid idling of vehicles when not necessary; Equipment and vehicles would be turned off when not in use unless required for activities and/or effective operation of the equipment or vehicle; Equipment and vehicles would be maintained in good working order with functioning mufflers and emission control systems as available; All vehicles would be fitted with catalytic converters as required; The Contractor would implement good site practices with regard to dust which may include: Protecting stockpiles of friable material with a barrier; Dust suppression (e.g. water) of source areas; Covering loads of friable materials during transport. • Cor oring Plan and Contingency Measures complaint response protocol will be followed onitor road conditions weekly during construction and ecommissioning onitor road conditions weekly during construction and ecommissioning ontingency Measures bad maintenance, repair crews and materials to be on andby for repairs as required. dditional studies to confirm non interference ngoing communication with impacted agencies to resolve any Itstanding issues. outine maintenance and repair formal complaints procedure will be established. ommunication links to service will be provided.
-Follow-up tion and investigation as required. omplaint Response Protocol will be followed
+The Contractor would implement good site practices with regard to air which may include: multi-passenger vehicles would be utilized to the extent practical; company and contractor personnel would avoid idling of vehicles when not necessary; equipment and vehicles would be turned off when not in use unless required for activities and/or effective operation of the equipment or vehicle; equipment and vehicles would be maintained in good working order with functioning mufflers and emission control systems as available; and all vehicles would be fitted with catalytic converters as required.
+The Contractor would implement good site practices with regard to dust which may include: protecting stockpiles of friable material with a barrier; dust suppression (e.g., water) of source areas; and, covering loads of friable materials during transport. • Cor oring Plan and Contingency Measures omplaint response protocol will be followed. onitor road conditions weekly during construction and ecommissioning. ngency Measures bad maintenance, repair crews and materials to be on andby for repairs as required. dditional studies to confirm non interference. ngoing communication with impacted agencies to resolve any itstanding issues. putine maintenance and repair. formal complaints procedure will be established. ommunication links to service will be provided.
+Follow-up tion and investigation as required. omplaint Response Protocol will be followed.